kenlowrie/smd/docs/section/nsvar-doc.md

 [link.ug_attr_exp]
 [wrap_h.subsect(t="#### Attribute Expansion")]

-You are going to see this over and over in the coming chapters, and even more once you start examining the built-ins and this user guide, however, we need to cover it now, so it won't seem overly complex later on.
+Next up is a topic you are going to see over and over in the coming chapters, and even more once you start examining the built-ins and this user guide.
 What I'm talking about is the concept of attribute expansion, in the context of [smd.b]'s markdown variables and attributes.

-As you have seen, variables can have one or more attributes, and those attributes can be anything from plain text, to specialized markdown such as [E.ast], [E.ast2], [E.ins] and [E.del], to the referencing of other attributes, both within the same definition, as well as in entirely other variables and yes, even other namespaces!
+As you have seen, variables can have one or more attributes, and those attributes can be anything from plain text, to specialized markdown such as ***[E.ast]***, ***[E.ast2]***, ***[E.ins]*** and ***[E.del]***, to the referencing of other attributes, both within the same definition, as well as in entirely other variables and yes, even other namespaces!
 Let's review a few examples to get started.

 @var prefix="[smdvar.il] var1=\"\"" encoded="[b]**[E.lb]var1.attr1[E.rb]=**" value="[var1.attr1]"